robertfiko/proerl/README.md

   - `-export([...])`
   - Attributes can only be defined in one line
 - There should be an empty line at the end of the file
-- Functions with Guard (TODO:) expression cannot be evaluated at the time.
+- Functions with [Guard](https://www.erlang.org/doc/reference_manual/expressions.html#guard-sequences) expression cannot be evaluated at the time.
 - Only atoms that start with small charcters, can be accepted, so those that would be an atom without the `'` wrapping
 - No inline functions and lambdas
   - `fun(...) -> ... end` or `fun foo/n`
-- No dots (`.`) anywhere else besides marking the end of the function TODO: do they used anywhere else?
+- No dots (`.`) anywhere else besides marking the end of the function and attributes.
   - So no floats
-- Function closing dot should be at the end of the last term of the function TODO: maybe it can be done better
+- Function closing dot should be at the end of the last term of the function
-- Each term in fucntion should be in new line TODO: can we do better?
+- Each term in fucntion should be in new line
+- Strings are not allowed

 ## Possibilities
+- Skipping comments

+## Opportunities for further development
+- Cross-module function calls
+- Complete testing on SWI Prolog and/or Sicstus image (legal issues)
+- Intorduceing basic logic expressions (`and`, `or`) in function body.
+- Right now, each term/statement should be in new line; it should allow to have multiple ones in one line
+- Allow that function closing dot to be in a new line

+## Testing
+Due to differences in SWI and Sicstus Prolog, testing has two sets.
+Smaller unit-like tests can be run in SWI prolog, but complex integration-like and system-wide tests can only be run in Sicstus, as the projects supports only Sicstus Prolog.

+Since SWI offers Docker image, the CI testing is based on that, but due to the above mentioned reasons, and the fact that Sicstus is closed-source that is not complete.

+If you have Sicstus installed locally, you can run a wider set of tests using:
+`make local`

+To create the SWI based testing image, run: `make docker` To run the tests inside the SWI based image, run: `make test`

 ## How to section

+A few how-tos or thinking written down.

 ### How to parse function body